Home > J.D. / Ph.D.

 For Prospective Students

-Vanderbilt offers a Joint Degree (J.D./Ph.D.) in Law and Neuroscience.
+Vanderbilt offers a Dual Degree (J.D./Ph.D.) in Law and Neuroscience.

 Read the press release.

-How do I apply to the joint degree track?
+Q: How do I apply to the dual degree track?

 Q: What law and neuroscience application requirements should I be aware of?